cfengine/cfengine-cli/README.md

 If you put it into scripts and automation, expect it to break in the future.
 In order to make the user experience better, we might add, change, or remove commands.
 We will also be experimenting with different types of interactive prompts and input.

+## Development, maintenance, contributions, and releases

+Looking for more information related to contributing code, releasing new versions or otherwise maintaining the CFEngine CLI?
+Please see the [HACKING.md](./HACKING.md) file.